-- 1.01 The Guidelines on Marketing and Distribution of Unit Trust Funds is issued by the Securities Commission (SC) under section 377 of the Capital Markets and Services Act 2007 (CMSA).
-These guidelines set out the requirements to be complied with by any person who carries on the regulated activity of dealing in units of unlisted unit trust funds (including marketing) in Malaysia. - 1.02 These guidelines aim to provide a regulatory environment that protects the interests of the investing public.
-The unit trust industry is premised on the concepts of trust and faith and it is imperative that industry players operate with a high degree of ethics and professionalism. - 1.03 The SC may take action against persons who fail to comply with or observe any of the provisions in these guidelines, as are permitted under section 354 of the CMSA and/or other relevant provisions under the CMSA. - 1.04 The SC may exempt where it deems appropriate or, upon application, grant exemptions or variations from compliance with any requirement in these guidelines. - 1.05 The SC may from time to time, issue practice notes to further provide greater clarity and guidance.
-The practice notes must be complied with in the same manner as these guidelines. - 1.06 These guidelines (including practice notes) may be reviewed as and when necessary.
+- 1.01 The Guidelines on Marketing and Distribution of Unit Trust Funds is issued by the Securities Commission Malaysia (SC) under section 377 of the Capital Markets and Services Act 2007 (CMSA).
+These Guidelines set out the requirements to be complied with by any person who carries on the regulated activity of dealing in units of unlisted unit trust funds (including marketing) in Malaysia. - 1.02 These Guidelines aim to provide a regulatory environment that protects the interests of the investing public.
+The unit trust industry is premised on the concepts of trust and faith and it is imperative that industry players operate with a high degree of ethics and professionalism. - 1.03 The SC may take action against persons who fail to comply with or observe any of the provisions in these Guidelines, as are permitted under section 354 of the CMSA and/or other relevant provisions under the CMSA. - 1.04 The SC may, upon application, grant an exemption from or a variation to the requirements of these Guidelines if the SC is satisfied that- - (a) such variation, if granted is not contrary to the intended purpose of the relevant provision in these Guidelines; or - (b) there are mitigating factors which justify the said exemption or variation. - 1.05 [Deleted] - 1.06 [Deleted]